daniel-esq/basic-jdhk/basic-devkit/README.md

 192.168.64.21 basic-java-default-minikube.service.np.info  <-------- This is the new entry added by the script
 ~~~

-To retrieve the HOST from kubernetes run the following command:
+To retrieve the ingress HOST from kubernetes run the following command:
 ~~~
 kubectl get ing
 ~~~